 Just getting started with EquatIO?
 Here are a few quick how-to’s in order to get started inserting math into your Google Docs without using Math Prediction.
-Please note: this is not an all inclusive list.
-You should also be sure to check out our video tutorials for EquatIO here.
-Or check out our article on creating terms using Math Prediction!
+Please note: This is not an all inclusive list.
+You should also be sure to check out our video tutorials for EquatIO or check out Inserting Geometry Symbols!

 This article will cover inserting an exponent, creating a fraction or mixed number, square roots, and subscript, as well as listing some additional commands.

 Below each article is an animated gif which shows the process in real time.

 To insert an exponent, use the caret (^) symbol to move your cursor up to the exponent slot, where you can then insert your exponent.
 Once you are finished, use the right arrow key (⇨) to move out of the exponent slot and continue typing your equation.